-Traveling the world should not be hard, annoying or stressful.
-At InsureMyTrip we know this and sell a product that can help travelers with the unexpected stressors that may happen on their trip.
+Traveling the world shouldn’t be hard, annoying, or stressful.
+At InsureMyTrip, we know this and sell travel insurance that can help travelers with the unexpected stressors that may happen on their trip.
 From trip cancellation to cancel for any reason coverage, having travel insurance will ensure your vacation isn’t a nightmare.

-We can go on for days about the importance of a third-party travel insurance plan, but there are other ways you can avoid unexpected fees when adjusting or canceling a trip.
+We can go on for days about the importance of a third-party travel insurance plan.
+However, there are other ways you can avoid unexpected flight cancellation fees when adjusting or canceling a trip.

 Be very selective about travel brands

-Not all travel brands are created equal these days.
-To ensure you are not going to pay extra money for change fees or cancellation, be selective with which brands you book for your trip.
-Some airlines have change fees upward of $200 if you need to change a flight, others can be changed easily without fees if you do so within their specified time frame.
-Then there are the special brands that have no change fees whatsoever!
+Not all travel brands are created equal.
+To ensure you don’t pay extra money for change fees or cancellations, be selective with which brands you book for your trip.
+Some airlines have change fees of $200 if you need to change a flight.
+Other flights can be changed easily without fees if you do so within their specified time frame.
+Then there are the special brands that have flights with free cancellation.

 Hotels vary even more than airlines.
 No matter how you book your hotel stay, ask about cancellation or change fees.
-Even rooms labeled as “refundable” could have a small cancellation fee for the convenience.
-Aggregators are generally upfront about the cancellation policy, but some hotel brands you’ll need to ask for the information specifically.
+Even rooms labeled as “refundable” could have a small cancellation fee for convenience.
+Aggregators are generally upfront about the insurance cancellation policy, but you’ll need to ask some hotels for the information.

-If you travel without insurance, you are opening yourself up to some unexpected fees or your vacation ending earlier than intended.
+If you travel without insurance, you open yourself up to paying unexpected fees or having your vacation end earlier than intended.
 A bad storm in Chicago could ground flights around the country, not getting you to your cruise launch.
 A technical glitch with an airline can halt your trip before it starts!
-You could even get stuck between flights, forced to pay for a hotel room or sleep in the airport.
+You could even get stuck between flights, forced to pay for a hotel room, or sleep in the airport.